 Passed years seem safe ones, vanquished ones, while the future lives in a cloud, formidable from a distance.
 The cloud clears as you enter it … I have learned this.” ― Beryl Markham, West with the Night

 Wellington, New Zealand is the southernmost capital city in the world.
 We are a long way from home.
 New Zealand is similar in size to the UK, but only has a population of about 4.4 million, compared to 64 million in the UK.
-Approximately one third of the country is protected national park.
+Approximately one-third of the country is a protected national park.

 We have landed but feel like the cloud hasn’t quite cleared …

 - We are driving on the left side of the road, and bumping into everyone on the sidewalk as we hazily stumble learning to pass on the left.